 Oakfield Park, Buffers restaurant and the gardens are managed and maintained using the strictest sustainable principles.
 We aim to provide a beautiful day out in nature for the current generation, whilst ensuring that the estate can be enjoyed by future generations.

-Here are just a few of the many ways Oakfield Park is managed in a holistic and sustainable manner:
+Here are just a few of the many ways Oakfield Park is managed in a holistic and sustainable manner across the different areas.

 - The grounds cover 100 acres in total – much of it covered in ancient trees, Heritage Trees, wetlands, waterways and native woodland.